Keywords: Early Modern Monstrous Births, Signs and Portents, Prophesies, Reformation

 This image of the monstrous birth also featured on the front-piece to Lycosthenes’ wonder book with images of monstrous births, earthquakes, comets and war in frames surrounding an image of Christ in a centre circle.
 Frames directly surrounding Christ illustrate his conception, death, resurrection and ascension, highlighting his divinity.
 Together, the collection of prints show that these events were divine signs that the Last Judgement was near.
 This could explain why the text by Lycosthenes characterised the parents as honourable, to emphasise its role as a portent.
 However, Amman’s print in Rüeff’s text makes the intention clear that the false prophet in which it is referring to is the Catholic Church given the use of the wolf and sheep motif’s historical context.

 Conrad Lycosthenes’ Prodigiorum ac Ostentorum Chronicon is a compilation of all manner of monstrous creatures and natural wonders from antiquity until the sixteenth century with over 1,500 woodcuts.
 It includes monstrous births, earthquakes, meteorites, monstrous races, wild men and women.
 In chronicle order, the text does not attempt to analyse trends, which is left up to the reader.
-However, monstrous events usually occurred before crucial battle (Warner 2006, p.
+However, monstrous events usually occurred before a crucial battle (Warner 2006, p.
 99).
 The work was condemned by the Catholic Council of Trent, as it was also a critique of the papacy by its Protestant author.
 Regardless of its criticism, the German edition of this text was extremely popular.

 Bates, Alan W. Emblematic Monsters: Unnatural Conceptions and Deformed Births in Early Modern Europe, Amsterdam, UK: Rodopi, 2005.